wonsunahn/CS1632_Fall2022/exercises/Supplement3/README.md

 authentication on GitHub has been deprecated on August 2021, so now you have to use something called a Personal Authenication Token (PAT) in place of the password.
-Here are instructions on how to create a PAT: https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token
+Here are instructions on how to create a PAT:

+https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token

+Creating a classic PAT is slightly simpler, if you don't need fine-grained access control to individual repositories.
+Use the PAT to authenticate in place of your password when cloning.

 Now cd into your cloned directory.
 I have provided a Makefile build script to automate the build.
 All you have to do is invoke 'make':